 We will stay in Bled for the night.
 After dinner at the hotel, we will meet to review the photos taken during the day.
 Arne will provide constructive feedback and criticism to help you improve.

 DAY 5: TRIGLAV NATIONAL PARK – THE EMERALD VALLEY

 Early in the morning, we will depart to Triglav National Park.
-Our route will take us to Vrsic pass, the highest mountain pass in Julian Alps and well-known for its incredible views across the Slovenian mountains.
+Our route will take us to Vrsic pass, the highest mountain pass in the Julian Alps, well-known for its incredible views of the Slovenian mountains.
 Have your camera ready for some amazing landscape shots of the mountain range.
-And don’t even bother to store it because as we are descending to Soca valley, you will want to capture the Soca river with one of the most amazing emerald colours you will ever see.
+And don’t even bother to store it, because as we are descending to Soca Valley, you will want to capture the Soca River with one of the most amazing emerald colours you will ever see.
 We will follow its lively rapids from the source to the spectacular carved gorges, all the way to where it slows down and becomes deeper and more secretive.

-This amazing landscape is also the place of one of the most dramatic WW1 battlefields – Isonzo front.
-There are plenty of sides connected to this tragic battle that are worth photographing.
+This amazing landscape is also the place of one of the most dramatic WW1 battlefields – Isonzo Front.
+There are plenty of sites connected to this tragic battle that are worth photographing.

 Our destination for the day is Goriska Brda.
 After dinner at the hotel, we will have a non-formal meeting for those who simply want to talk and contemplate on photography.

 DAY 6: GORISKA BRDA AND KARST REGION – FROM THE WINE REGION TO THE COAST

 After breakfast, we will head to Slovenia’s most famous wine producing region.
 You will have ample opportunities to take photos of wine producing processes and wine cellars accompanied by a wine degustation.